Loading figure…

 Himes advocates for early childhood education and has voted to double funding for the Early Head Start Program, suggesting he supports more federal funding for public schools.

-Position extraction pending on 5 issues: Taxes, School Curriculum, Trade, Criminal Justice, Tech Regulation.
+Position extraction pending on 8 issues: Taxes, School Curriculum, Trade, Criminal Justice, Tech Regulation, Elections & Campaigns, Religion & Public Life, Disaster Response.

 Referred to the House Committee on the Judiciary.

-Why: Cosponsoring the Federal Extreme Risk Protection Order Act directly advances the stated position by supporting measures aimed at preventing gun violence.
+Why: Cosponsoring the Federal Extreme Risk Protection Order Act directly advances the stated position of supporting stricter firearms regulation.

 View source →Jan 15, 2026 · Congress.gov